isomerpages/nhg-ohrpp/_conducting-research/Who can be a Principal Investigator?.md

 <summary><strong>1.
 Who can be a Principal Investigator?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The PI should be a staff of NHG or partner institution for research conducted
+<p>The PI should be a staff of NHG Health or partner institution for research
-in NHG or partner institutions.</p>
+conducted in NHG Health or partner institutions.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Conducting Research/PI Pics/PI_MinRequirement.png">
 </div>